Pluteus cervinus Fawn Pluteus Shipley Country Park,

 quite broad, blackening when bruised.
 In groups on lawns, grass

-photograph but showing maturity
+but showing maturity

 Hygrocybe conica Letham Grange, Angus, Scotland, (August